cpacker/MemGPT/README.md

 - [ ] Release MemGPT family of open models (eg finetuned Mistral) ([discussion](https://github.com/cpacker/MemGPT/discussions/67))

 ## Development

+_Reminder: if you do not plan on modifying the source code, simply install MemGPT with `pip install pymemgpt`!_

+First, install Poetry using [the official instructions here](https://python-poetry.org/docs/#installing-with-the-official-installer).

-You can install MemGPT from source with:
+Then, you can install MemGPT from source with:
 ```
 git clone git@github.com:cpacker/MemGPT.git
 poetry shell